-Our town planning consultants can offer professional, reliable advice for your project.
+Our town planning consultants can offer professional and educated advice to streamline your construction project.

 The New South Wales Planning System can be broken down into two major development streams.

-The council or another building professional like a town planner or accredited certifier will advise if you need to lodge a DA.
+The council or a building professional like a town planner or accredited certifier will advise if you need to lodge a DA.